Wild man: Terminology

 Various languages and traditions include names suggesting affinities with Orcus, a Roman and Italic god of death.
-For many years people in Tyrol called the wild man Orke, Lorke, or Noerglein, while in parts of Italy he was the orco or huorco.
+For many years people in the Tyrol region of Austria called the wild man Orke, Lorke, or Noerglein, while in parts of Italy he was the orco or huorco.
 The French ogre has the same derivation, as do modern literary orcs.
 Importantly, Orcus is associated with Maia in a dance celebrated late enough to be condemned in a 9th- or 10th-century Spanish penitential.

 The term was usually replaced in literature of the Early Modern English period by classically derived equivalents, or "wild man", but it survives in the form of the surname Wodehouse or Woodhouse (see Wodehouse family).
 "Wild man" and its cognates is the common term for the creature in most modern languages; it appears in German as wilder Mann, in French as homme sauvage and in Italian as uomo selvatico "forest man".

 Origins

 Figures similar to the European wild man occur worldwide from very early times.
 The earliest recorded example of the type is the character Enkidu of the ancient Mesopotamian Epic of Gilgamesh.

-The description of Nebuchadnezzar II in the Book of Daniel (2nd century BC) greatly influenced the medieval European concepts.
+The insanity of Nebuchadnezzar II in the Book of Daniel (2nd century BC) may have greatly influenced the medieval European concepts.
 Daniel 4 depicts God humbling the Babylonian king for his boastfulness; stricken mad and ejected from human society, he grows hair on his body and lives like a beast.
 This image was popular in medieval depictions of Nebuchadnezzar.
-Similarly, late medieval legends of Saint John Chrysostom (died 407) describe the saint's asceticism as making him so isolated and feral that hunters who capture him cannot tell if he is man or beast.
+Late medieval legends of Saint John Chrysostom (died 407) describe the saint's asceticism as making him so isolated and feral that hunters who capture him cannot tell if he is man or beast.

-The medieval wild-man concept also drew on lore about similar beings from the Classical world such as the Roman faun and Silvanus, and perhaps even Heracles.
-Several folk traditions about the wild man correspond with ancient practices and beliefs.
-Notably, peasants in the Grisons tried to capture the wild man by getting him drunk and tying him up in hopes that he would give them his wisdom in exchange for freedom.
-This suggests an association with an ancient tradition – recorded as early as Xenophon (d.
-354 BC) and appearing in the works of Ovid, Pausanias, and Claudius Aelianus – in which shepherds caught a forest being, here termed Silenus or Faunus, in the same manner and for the same purpose.
+The medieval wild man is comparable to a number of classical woodland divinities.
+The medieval wild man typically depicted holding an uprooted tree may have derived form the classical Silvanus who is lord of the gardens and uprooter of trees, though the latter is more prone to be holding a cypress sapling he is about to transplant.
+The centaur is more likely to hold a club, though this creature is of course, half horse.